JonathanGurkan/NOID/README.md

 ## Status

 NOID is currently in development.
 Stay tuned for updates, including new features, improvements, and bug fixes!
-We are planning to finish a playable version of the game on the 7th of February and the final version on 6 March.
+We are planning to finish a playable version of the game on the 7th of February and the final version on March 6th.
+We're not sure if we will be working on this project after the school project is finished but if you want to contribute to the project, please reach out to us on our GitHub pages

 ## Feedback